 The tangency and domination conditions imply that

-In other words, the sequence of objective function values of the MM iterates decreases monotonically.
+In other words, the objective function values of the MM iterates decrease monotonically.
 Finding the global minimizer of $g(\M{\Theta} \mid \M{\Theta}_{t})$ is not necessary to ensure the descent property.
 Therefore, one can inexactly solve (\ref{eq:MM-iterate}) and still guarantee a monotonic decrease of the objective.
-The key to successfully applying the MM principle is to construct a surrogate function that is easy to minimize.
+A key component for the success of the MM principle is the construction of a surrogate function that is easy to minimize.

 Recall that we seek to minimize the negative log-likelihood of the 1-bit matrix completion problem (\ref{eq:log-L}), which we restate here for convenience: